About me

 IFS Therapy is an expansive and transformative approach that invites you to explore the many layers of your inner world; the parts you have within.

-You can find out more here … https://internalfamilysystemstraining.co.uk/therapy/
+You can also find out more here … https://internalfamilysystemstraining.co.uk/therapy/

 My approach

-I am mindful of how trauma can be stored in the body and take a holistic approach.
+I also take a holistic approach - seeing and honouring the whole person.
 Considering both the body and the mind can be helpful for those whose bodies are a place of anxiety (for those experiencing change, physical illness, or low self-confidence, to name but a few).

-Ideas from neuroscience, philosophy, mindfulness, Somatic Experiencing, and Jungian concepts (like how we experience our dreams) also weave into my practice.
-I am deeply fascinated by archetypes, mythology, spirituality and our connections to land and place.
+I integrate relational, trauma-informed, and evidence-based practices into the way I work, as well as mindfulness, philosophy, creativity, somatic awareness, and neurolinguistics.
+Jungian concepts (like how we experience our dreams) also weave their way into my practice.
+I am deeply fascinated by archetypes, mythology, folklore, and our connections to land and place.

 Reaching out